 There are several oft-debated personal preference topics that arise in relation to boat design, configuration and styling: slow vs. fast, deep keel vs. shallow draft, cruiser vs. trawler, monohull vs. multihull, pilot house vs. flybridge, one engine vs. two, anchor vs. marina, walk-around deck vs. inside living space, electric vs. LP gas cooktop?
 Many others…

-The request for advice raised by the recent poster stated an initial preference for “staterooms and heads both fore and aft.”
+The request for advice raised by the recent post stated an initial preference for “staterooms and heads both fore and aft.”
 Two early responses to the poster suggested the American Tug 34 and the Krogen Manatee, neither of which offer staterooms with heads both fore and aft.
 They are both wonderful boats with relatively large salons for lounging, entertaining and dining, but more limited if cruising with visitors aboard.
 The Manatee is a slow boat, the AT is a fast semi-displacement boat that can move along more briskly.
-They both offer good living space, but trade off deck space, sleeping space and privacy to do it.
+They both offer good living space, but trade off deck access, sleeping space and privacy to do it.
 Pilot House boats generally reflect the owners personal preference to pilot the boat from inside.

 We personally prefer to pilot from our “classic” trawler’s Flybridge, which we do virtually exclusively aboard Sanctuary.
 Most Pilot House boats (AT34, Nordic Tug, others) tend to have limited visibility aft, which can be problematic if “crabbing” against sideways set and drift in narrow, confined, shallow channels.
 There are many places along the loop route where visibility aft is important to staying in a channel.
 This is a common issue in Florida (both coasts and Lake Okeechobee), and in the coastal shallows of US East Coast states.
 The “classic” trawlers with forward and aft staterooms (Monk, Albin, Grand Banks, Marine Trader and others) are generally flybridge, dual helm station boats, which offer very good 360º visibility.
 These “classic” trawlers favor sleeping space over lounging, entertaining and dining space.

 Both Pilot House and Flybridge trawlers can be single-handed rather easily in locking situations, usually from the inside helm station.
 That said, many owners have strong personal preferences in this area, and self-confidence and comfort with maneuvering and locking is important on the Great Loop Cruise.
 The Krogan Manatee offers both a large salon and a flybridge, but can only be piloted from the flybridge.
 It trades off a walk-around deck for interior space, so single-handing in locks requires practice and forethought.
-This can all be worked out, of course, depending on the preferences of the owner.
+This can all be worked out, of course, depending on the preferences and physical agility of the owner.
 These are just a small sampling of the pros and cons to individual boats that only your personal taste and personal preferences can settle for you.
-If you’re not (never) going to be single-handing, this issue is moot; if you are going to be single-handing, even occasionally, it can be extremely important or no big deal, depending on your preferences and comfort level.
+If you’re not (never) going to be single-handing, this issue is moot; if you are going to be single-handing, even occasionally, it can be extremely important or no big deal, depending on your agility and comfort level.

 Nothing is more closely associated to personal comfort and preference than personal physical health and condition and that of others aboard (spouse, visitors) and any pets you may have aboard.
 Imagine and carefully consider your physical access to the boat when faced with various boarding and docking situations.
 Along the Great Loop, you will encounter widely variable tidal ranges and periods of vigorous winds and currents.
-You will encounter these environmental conditions at floating docks, fixed docks, high concrete walls, along-side ties, slips with short or very short finger piers, slips with no finger pier (Mediterranean, or “Med,” moor), shrimp boats, barges and occasionally, a mooring ball.
+You will encounter these environmental conditions at floating docks, fixed docks, high steel and concrete walls, along-side ties, slips with short or very short finger piers, slips with no finger pier (Mediterranean, or “Med,” moor), shrimp boats, barges and occasionally, a mooring ball.
 One particularly exciting activity is tying to a mooring ball in a crowded mooring field in 20kt gusting winds and drizzle.
 These activities require physical agility and some stamina.
-They also require boat handling skill (seamanship) and patience with one’s deck hands.
+They also require boat handling skill (seamanship) and patience with one’s deck hands (spouse).
 If your deck crew has any physical disability or limitations, this will – or should – affect your choice of boat.

 Likewise, with the question of engines, there are pros and cons that often boil down to personal comfort and preference.
-Some people feel that dual engines provide a margin of safety, reasoning that it’s improbable both would fail at the same time.
+Some people feel that dual engines provide a margin of redundancy and safety, reasoning that its improbable both would fail at the same time.
 Some people feel that a fast trawler or cruiser allows one to run fast over open expanses of water or away from approaching bad weather.
 Yes, sudden and complete engine failures can occur.
 I don’t know the statistics from Tow BoatUS or SeaTow, but most of the anecdotal lost engine stories I’ve heard over our several years of living aboard and cruising involve fuel issues that affected both engines.
-The good news on fuel is that, on the loop cruise, you’ll turn your fuel stores over 6 ~ 8 times, so the fuel aboard will generally be pretty fresh and clean once the cruise is begun.
-With two engines, maintenance tasks and maintenance costs are doubled; and, physical access to the engine for maintenance tasks is often limited and problematic.
-And of course, even with two engines, if one does fail and require emergency service, it will certainly bring a temporary stop to your travel itinerary while the issue is being resolved.
+Those who are truly committed to needing two engines for reasons of redundancy and safety are well advised to run them from different, fully independent fuel tanks and through different, fully independent sets of fuel filters.

 Single engine trawlers are generally fit with full keels and well-protected under-water running gear (prop shaft, struts, propeller, rudder, skeg).
-That is often not the case with dual engine boats.
+That is often not the case with twin engine boats.
 There are lots of areas on the loop where the water is shallow and the bottom unforgiving.
 Every looper knows of cases of encounters between props and rocks.
-So, for lots of reasons, I personally prefer a single engine configuration, but others will have different equally valid opinions and preferences.
-Personal preferences and values will settle the choice for each buyer.
+The maneuverability of single engine boats is greatly enhanced with the addition of bow and stern thrusters, or occasionally both.